 Famed Science-Fiction writer Arthur C. Clarke is often celebrated for his novels, but outside of 2001: A Space Odyssey and a couple of Twilight Zone credits, he's rarely seen in other mediums.
-Sierra and Dynamix's 1996 adventure game was the first (and to date only) adaptation of his long running Rama series.
+Sierra and Dynamix's 1996 adventure game was the first cinematic adaptation of his long running Rama series, with only a text adventure and radio drama before it.
 It's not based the 1972 original entitled Rendezvous with Rama, but 1989 sequel co-written by renowned scientist Gentry Lee...

 Saturday, 14 May 2016

 With its killer chickens and a protagonist that just wants his breakfast, Chuckie Egg may sound like an odd premise for a game, but this early platformer originally for the BBC Micro holds a deerly nostalgic place in my heart.
 First released in 1983, it's one of my earliest memories of gaming and in revisiting it today, it's still a blast to play.

 Out of all of the great God games designed by the legendary Peter Molyneux, Powermonger seems to get the least amount of love.
 While the likes of Populous have been given a second lease of life through digital distribution, this strategy war game is nowhere to be found which is a shame as I think it's one of Bullfrog's best from their early years...

 For anyone into their text adventures, the name Steve Meretzky means a lot.
 He was the lead designer on many classic Infocom games including Planetfall, A Mind Forever Voyaging and The Hitchhiker's Guide to the Galaxy - each one an absolute gem.
 The Space Bar, a 1997 graphic adventure developed by his co-founded company Boffo Games, was to be his last major game...

 Tuesday, 3 May 2016